Alfonso Cortés: Early life

-Cortés had his moments of lucidity during which his family would unchain him and he would use that time to play guitar.
+Cortés had moments of lucidity during which his family would unchain him and he would use that time to play guitar.
 The guitar is now owned by a great nephew and is treasured and preserved.
 Cortés would write his poetry, often written in the margins of newspapers, in a script so microscopic that they are hard to read without a magnifying glass.
 Song of Space was the first poem Cortés wrote after he went mad and it remains one of his most popular.

 After his death he was buried with honors in the Cathedral of León next to the tomb of Rubén Darío.